 A bright home always shows far better than a dungeon.
 Removing heavy drapes and curtains can help as well, especially if they are out of date.

 It is far better to have nothing than to have a pattern that was popular in the 80's.

 Lighting is one of those things that are subtle but believe me a buyer will notice if the lighting is really dated.

 There are some great lights that can be purchased rather cheaply in many lighting stores especially if they are looking to restock their shelves with the latest model.

 Even little things like upgrading to brighter bulbs can help.
 Most home buyers are turned off by dark unlit rooms.

 Although a little more expensive to add, recessed lighting can change the level of lighting in a room.
-Recessed lights work really well in kitchen and baths.
+Recessed lights work really well in the kitchen and baths.

 Declutter Your Home

 De-cluttering a home can really go a long way in making your home sell faster and for more money!
 Buyers like spacious rooms that they can envision their own belongings in.
 Getting rid of things that you know you will not be taking with you can really change the appearance of your home.

 Hold a yard sale for those items that still hold value.
 Have other things you know you want to take with you but know they spoil how well your home shows?
 Get a PODs (portable storage on-site) or even consider putting your stuff in a short-term storage facility.